scriptorron/service.rpm_sr/README.md

 Don’t forget to store.
 Remember that you have to repeat this when the skin has updated.

-Please send Comments and Bugreports to 22291722+scriptorron@users.noreply.github.com
+Please send Comments and Bugreports to no_spam@partyheld.de

 HINT: If your OS is OpenELEC/LibreELEC you have to turn off ‘Shutdown requires admin privileges’ as OpenELEC/LibreELEC doesn’t need sudo!
 This should be done automatically by the addon in most cases.